mohasaid/backend-coding-challenge-master/README.md

 ### Summary

-As I did not have too much time to develop the coding challenge, I tried to focus on the code and the use cases (structure, tests, etc) following [DDD](https://en.wikipedia.org/wiki/Domain-driven_design).
+As I did not have too much time to develop the coding challenge, I tried to focus on the code and the use cases (structure, tests, etc) following [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) and [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).
 I made some considerations that were not in the instructions and there are some things that I would like to improve if I had more time.

 If you have any doubt don't hesitate to contact me.